Maricopa County Leadership and Education Advancing Public Service

 - Office of the Maricopa County School Superintendent

 - Office of the Public Defender

 - Public Fiduciary

 - Research and Planning Services - Superior Court Administration

 - Treasurer's Office

 *Departments in bold type recruited Spring 2024 Interns

 The MCLEAPS Internship Program is open to all Arizona State University students who meet these eligibility requirements.

 - Undergraduate students must have achieved a minimum of 75 credits toward the 120 credit ASU degree.
-A second semester junior or senior student in first or second semester is eligible
+A second semester junior or a senior student in first or second semester is eligible.

 - Students must have earned and maintain a GPA of 3.0 or higher at ASU, as evidenced on their transcript